 Binondo is thought to be the oldest Chinatown in the world, making it a historically and culturally significant place, and it is shown in its distinctly Chinese buildings and signage and the narrow, winding and sloping streets which helped make it a financial center as well.
 And on that particular day, those same streets were filled with revelers, foreigners, travelers, and the curious, all just happy to be part of the festivities.
 It was a holiday, but most stores, shops, and restaurants were open to serve traditional Chinese delicacies like tikoy and hopia, and customers flock to them, not minding the long lines, as long as they have their fill of tradition.
 And everywhere there are charms and decorations that are supposed to bestow good luck.

 Traditional Chinese performances are often seen on the streets such as dragon dances, lion dances, and imperial performances amid drums and firecrackers, bringing life and adding to the lively, festive feel to the celebrations.
 The crowds couldn’t get enough of them as they took photos of them and selfies with them.

 We also got to catch up on some friends from the cosplay community taking part in the celebrations as well.

 Many other sidelights and attractions compete for the attention of passers-by as well.

 We were busy and were having too much fun that we never got to keep track of the time, so afterwards we had a nice little late dinner somewhere.
 After the meal we bid our goodbyes and called it a day.
 And it certainly was a fun and unique one.
 Hope to be back again next year.

-Many thanks to Rin for helping us write this article.
+Many thanks to our photographer Chris for his wonderful shots.
 Thanks as well to Ma’am Tzarina for all her help.
 Happy Chinese New Year, everyone!

 Thank you for dropping by, and do visit us again for more features here at arkadymac.com.